MateuszKubuszok/JAppJUp/README.md

  * considering creating separate repository for "Java's System-Dependent Process Utils" (JSDPU) project (quite a big name as for something so trivial and unimpressive...),
+ * improve the way UAC handling displays results - real time text display instead of buffered would be nice, recognition between std out and std err,
  * not give up too soon.